JeffersGlass/top-level-await-detection/README.md

 Code (and tests) to determine whether a given Python script requires ast.PyCF_ALLOW_TOP_LEVEL_AWAIT to compile, i.e. whether it uses "Top Level Await."

+This code was originally written to test an improvement to [PyScript](https://github.com/pyscript/pyscript).
+See the [notes on its motivation and testing](pyscript-examples-timing).

 ## Usage

 ### Command Line